mseminatore/firth/README.md

 > But even more importantly, having a rich set of unit tests allowed me to
 > re-factor and optimize code with confidence.

-The *core-tests.fth* file file both defines and runs the unit tests.
+The *core-tests.fth* file both defines and runs the unit tests.
 If all goes well a message will be displayed saying that *All tests passed!*

 ```Forth